Neotron-Compute/Neotron-Book/src/7_hardware.md

 * Available from mainstream catalog vendors (e.g. Digikey)
     * Ideally also available from the JLCPCB Parts Catalog

-We've identified the following parts as meeting the criteria:
+We've identified the following parts as meeting some or more of the above criteria:

 | Manuf. | Part Number     | Core      | Clock   | Package   | RAM (KiB) | Flash (KiB) | Price  | Notes                                     |
 |:-------|:----------------|:----------|:--------|:----------|:----------|:------------|:-------|:------------------------------------------|